 9. Bellagio Water show

 Everyone loves FREE stuff, but free entertainment is even better.
-It is a most that you stroll by the fountains at the Bellagio hotel at least once while in Las Vegas.
-You will be amazed by the show water, light, music is choreographed to a tee.
-Every time walk by it will be different as there will be a different song to a choreographed routine.
+It is a must that you stroll by the fountains at the Bellagio hotel at least once while in Las Vegas.
+You will be amazed by the show water, light, and music is choreographed to a tee.
+Every time we walk by, it will be different as there will be a different song to a choreographed routine.

 There you have it, my top 10 things to do in Las Vegas sober!
-Yes, you will wake up every morning hangover free and be feeling great.
+Yes, you will wake up every morning hangover-free and feeling great.
 Not nursing your hangover with more booze, spending even more silly money.
-To save even more money look at getting the Go City Card it includes admission to several of the above attraction and even more fun things to do in Las Vegas including a few meals!
+To save even more money, look at getting the Go City Card.
+It includes admission to several of the above attraction and even more fun things to do in Las Vegas, including a few meals!

 Have you been to Vegas and didn’t go crazy with booze?
 What are your favorite things to do in Las Vegas sober?
-Share them below, as I know next time I return to Vegas it will another semi-sober.
+Share them below.
+As I know, the next time I return to Vegas, it will be another semi-sober.
 I do like to have a drink or two, not 10!

-To save some money consider staying in an Airbnb, there are tons of condos in Las Vegas for a fraction of the price of a hotel on the strip.
+To save some money, consider staying in a Vrbo.
+There are tons of condos in Las Vegas for a fraction of the price of a hotel on the strip.
 Staying in an Airbnb will also help save money on meal costs as you can easily make breakfast before heading off exploring Hong Kong.